uchrissd/chrisunderwood.github.io/README.md

-<strong>Chris Underwood Web Development Portfolio</strong>
+<h1>Chris Underwood Web Development Portfolio</h1>

-Motivation
+<strong>Motivation</strong>

 This is a responsive website built to host my web development portfolio.
 This is the second portfolio site that I have made, the first version was not responsive.
 I made this portfolio site as part of an ongoing project with the UCSD web development bootcamp program.
-This was also an attempt to use Twitter Boostrap's grid system and responsive classes to reduce the use of custom CSS.
+This was also an attempt to use Twitter Bootstrap's grid system and responsive classes to reduce the use of custom CSS.

-Build status
+<strong>Build status</strong>

 Build status is complete, however there are some things that need to be improved upon.

-Code style
+<strong>Code style</strong>

-Standard HTML/CSS .
-Also uses Bootsrap.
+Standard HTML/CSS and Bootstrap.

-Screenshots
-Include logo/demo screenshot etc.

-Tech/framework used
-Ex. -

-Code Example
+<strong>Screenshots</strong>

+<strong>Code Example</strong>

 Here is an example of how I used a mixture of Bootstrap and my own CSS style for this website: